 These seminars take place in term time only, in the Lecture Theatre, 15 Chaucer Rd, Cambridge, CB2 7EF.
 All are welcome to attend and there is no need to pre-register, just come early enough to report to Reception and claim a visitor badge.
 Unless otherwise stated, they are all on Wednesdays, from 12.30 until around 2pm.

 Please note – all seats are allocated on first-come, first-served basis, and we have an H&S limit of 90 attendees which cannot be exceeded.

 Note also that there is no parking available on site.
 Please do not park illegally on the road outside – in particular do not park on the verges or blocking the footpaths.
 Cycle racks are available.

-For further information, or if you would like to join the e-mail list for information on any of our seminars please e-mail Amy Cook.
+For further information, or if you would like to join the e-mail list for information on any of our seminars please e-mail Vicky Collins.
 All public talks are publicised on the University talks website, which also contains an archive of older talks.

 Schedule of upcoming talks: